 Healthy snacks for kids

 - Homemade Potato Chips: Prepare to have your mind blown.
 Did you know that you can make crispy chips in your microwave without a smidgen of grease?!?!
+Make an unhealthy classic healthy with this recipe for clean microwaved potato chips.

 - Avocado Boat: Avocados are a “brain food” with heart healthy fats, fiber, antioxidants, and essential nutrients that help memory and concentration, and this serving idea is an easy and fun way to spark kids’ imaginations.
+Serve with whole-wheat crackers or veggie sticks to make it even healthier!

 - Toast with Toppings: These 20 great toast topping options ensure that kids will never get bored of this sandwich staple.